 Robert Spano, conductor, pianist, composer, and teacher, is known worldwide for the intensity of his artistry and distinctive communicative abilities, creating a sense of inclusion and warmth among musicians and audiences that is unique among American orchestras.
-After twenty seasons as Music Director, he continues his association with the Atlanta Symphony Orchestra as Music Director Laureate.
-An avid mentor to rising artists, he is responsible for nurturing the careers of numerous celebrated composers, conductors, and performers.
-As Music Director of the Aspen Music Festival and School since 2011, he oversees the programming of more than 300 events and educational programs for 630 students and young performers.
-Principal Guest Conductor of the Fort Worth Symphony Orchestra since 2019, Spano began his tenure as Music Director in August 2022, and will continue there through the 2027-2028 season.
+Spano has been Music Director of the Fort Worth Symphony Orchestra since August 2022 and will continue there through the 2027-2028 season; this follows his tenure as Principal Guest Conductor with FWSO, which began in 2019.
 He is the tenth Music Director in the orchestra’s history, which was founded in 1912.
-In January 2024, Spano was appointed Principal Conductor of the Rhode Island Philharmonic Orchestra & Music School.
 In February 2024, Spano was appointed Music Director of the Washington National Opera, beginning in the 2025–2026 season, for a three-year term; he is currently the WNO's Music Director Designate.
+An avid mentor to rising artists, he is responsible for nurturing the careers of numerous celebrated composers, conductors, and performers.
+As Music Director of the Aspen Music Festival and School since 2011, he oversees the programming of more than 300 events and educational programs for 630 students and young performers; he also directs the Aspen Conducting Academy, which offers participants unparalleled training and valuable podium experience.
+After twenty seasons as Music Director with the Atlanta Symphony Orchestra, he now serves as Music Director Laureate.
+He was appointed Principal Conductor of the Rhode Island Philharmonic Orchestra & Music School in 2024, and will transition to Principal Guest Conductor in 2025-2026 following the appointment of their new Music Director.

 “Mr. Spano drew a glowing, spacious performance of this Brahms masterwork from the orchestra, marking a great return visit for both him and this essential ensemble.” – The New York Times